max-p-log-p/ViB/README.md

 would require the user to type

-:%!. ~/.vibrc; form 28
+:%!. ~/.vibrc; form 5 -G

-or \f 28 as a shortcut to send the image parameter with a value of test and test parameter with a value of test2.
+or \f 5 -G as a shortcut to send the image parameter with a value of test and test parameter with a value of test2 using a GET request.

-Warnings
+Warnings/Errata
 ---------------
 Many web pages have invalid html.
 It is possible to fix this by getting the raw html, manually fixing the error, then reparsing with %!. ~/.vibrc; vib.

-It is wise to compile curl without most of its support for various protocols if you don't need it.
-Curl has frequent vulnerabilities in those protocols, they may allow for disclosure of sensitive data/command execution, and the --proto, --proto-default, and --proto-redir options may be bypassed by an attacker.

 OpenBSD nvi will complain that 'The ! command doesn't permit an address of 0.' with an empty file.
-Modify the file to fi this.

 Do not paste urls into the ex prompt: first paste them into an empty file, then use the \g mapping to request the url.
 Otherwise, vi/vim could potentially interpret some characters as shell metacharacters and execute commands.
 If the google search query has weird metacharacters, escape the metacharacters with a backslash or type the search query into the file and use a command like google "$(tail -1)" instead (assuming the query is on the last line of the file).

 It may be possible to use protocol smuggling to attempt a client side request forgery attack.
 If possible, use the web browser in a network namespace/virtual environment or ensure that services running have some sort of client side request forgery protection.

+This browser has not been tested for multiuser systems, the web pages one is reading may be visible to other users on the system.
+Best practice is to use the file ~/.vib/tab1 for browsing.

 Work In Progress
 ----------------